List of The Howard Stern Show staff: Kevin Metheny

 Kevin Metheny (June 6, 1954 – October 3, 2014) was a radio executive, famously named "Pig Virus" by Howard during his days as Program Director at WNBC.
 He and his replacement John Hayes were portrayed by Paul Giamatti as a composite character under the name Kenny "Pig Vomit" Rushton in the 1997 movie, Private Parts.

 Tim Sabean

 Tim Sabean was the Senior Vice President of the Howard Stern Channels for Howard 100 & 101.
 He managed the channels and their personnel for Howard.
 Before coming to Sirius he was the program director at Stern's Philadelphia affiliate WYSP-FM.
 Sabean's departure from the show was never formally announced, but he is no longer listed as a staff or front office member on the Stern show website.
-The last entry on his official Twitter feed was on 1 August 2013 and his last on-air appearance was around that time.
+The last entry on his official Twitter feed was on August 1, 2013, and his last on-air appearance was around that time.

-On September 9, 2013 it was announced by Sirius/XM that he'd been promoted to Senior Vice President of all the Entertainment and Comedy channels.
+On September 9, 2013, Sirius/XM announced that he would be promoted to Senior Vice President of all the Entertainment and Comedy channels.